johnreynoldsventure/github.io/index.md

 ## John Reynolds' Venture

-*Order in a world of distractions and interruptions...*
+*Reaching consensus in a world of distractions and interruptions...*

 Check out [Trules](https://trules.app) for online deliberations